typestack/class-validator/README.md

 ## Inheriting Validation decorators

 When you define a subclass which extends from another one, the subclass will automatically inherit the parent's decorators.
-If a property is redefined in the descendant class decorators will be applied on it both from that and the base class.
+If a property is redefined in the descendant, class decorators will be applied on it from both its own class and the base class.

 ```typescript
 import { validate } from 'class-validator';